Website vs Google My Business: Which is More Valuable For My Business?

 Even if the company has control over its GMB or local listing, this does not always mean the information is accurate.
 If a holiday is approaching, companies tend the simply make an announcement on their website rather than changing every single local listing for a day.

-The main purpose of Google My Business and other local listings services are to provide quick information.
+The main purpose of Google My Business websites and other local listings services are to provide quick information.
 Websites act as the true resource for company information, product descriptions, services, testimonials, and pricing.

 Local listings can inform potential customers which businesses are open at that time, but this minor detail is not enough for a customer to make an educated decision.